 Carlisle Racecourse stages Flat and Jump racing throughout the year, including the Carlisle Bell and Cumberland Plate Day and #AmazingMonday, a unique meeting in Britain in which every jockey in every race is female.

-Commenting on the appointments, Roger Weatherby, Senior Steward of The Jockey Club
+Commenting on the appointments, Roger Weatherby, Senior Steward of The Jockey Club, said:

 “I would like to thank the retiring Chairmen for all their hard work and dedication.
 Their contribution has been invaluable to The Jockey Club.